 In this role, she’s helping coordinate educational opportunities for students visiting from other countries.
 As the education coordinator for Cultural Homestay International (CHI), she handles students from 20 countries.

-While in the U.S., the teens get to experience life as an American student visiting places like San Francisco, Disneyland and state parks.
+While in the country, teens experience life as an American student, visiting places like San Francisco, Disneyland and state parks.
 McCord started with CDCR in 2018, encouraged by her correctional officer husband to pursue a state career.
 She helps with CDCR’s mental health efforts through the Enhanced Outpatient Program (EOP).